 $200 - $250M construction cost - $6.6M per mile.
 CTDOT does not have funding for construction and does not plan to maintain the trail outside of major capital repairs.
 The burden of maintaining the trail would be transferred to neighboring municipalities.

 CTDOT is committed to upgrading the Parkway through a series of Safety Improvement, Resurfacing, Enhancements and Bridge Improvements Projects.
 The projects include bridge restoration, installation of wood faced railing, drainage improvements, landscaping and paving.
-Most recently, the 9-mile Fairfield/Trumbull project was completed in 2012 at a cost of $70.7M and the current 6.5-mile Stamford/New Canaan project cost is $57M.
-MPC expects CTDOT to secure funding for the completion of the Parkway safety and enhancement projects in the towns of New Canaan, Norwalk and Westport and not to divert funding to a trail.
+The MPC expects CTDOT to secure funding for the completion of the Parkway safety and enhancement projects in the towns of New Canaan and Norwalk and not to divert funding to a future trail.
 Funding for these projects benefit the 70,000 daily travelers on the Merritt.

 MPC endorses additional funding to make our roads safer and increase capacity for bicyclists and pedestrians in the town centers where we live, work and commute.